jbmorgan/dropplr/README.md

 # dropplr
-dropplr is a fast-paced game where the player throws ducks at balloons and nothing is as it seems.
+dropplr is an idea for a game that I had but never had the time to finish.

+Balls fall down.
+Poke the balls.
+They disappear.
+You get points!

 ## To Do
 1. Figure out exactly how modifiers should behave.